JetBrains/Qodana/topics/clone-finder-docker-techs.md

 ## Run as non-root

-By default, the container runs as `root` user, so Qodana would be able to read any bind-mounted volumes with the project and write the results.
-Which also leads to files in `results/` folder owned by `root` after the run.
+By default, the container is run as the `root` user so that Qodana can read any volumes bind-mounted with the project and write the results.
+As a result, files in the `results/` folder are owned by the `root` after the run.
-To avoid this, you can run container as a current user:
+To avoid this, you can run the container as a regular user:

 ```shell
 docker run -u $UID ...
 # or
 docker run -u $(id -u):$(id -g) ...
 ```
+Note that in this case, the `results/` folder on host should already be created and owned by you.
+Otherwise, Docker will create it as `root` and Qodana will not be able to write to it.